ryeonbeenkang/multicampus_semi_project/README.md

 ## Description

    Including myself, the vast majority of people enjoy watching movies.
 Whenever i finish a good movie, there's always a remaining question, "What should i watch next?."
-I've decided to analize a set of data and to see what i should watch next.
+I've decided to analyze a set of data and to see what i should watch next.

    The dataset from KOBIS allows me to understand the best 'director','production company','distributor','importer','nationality','genre','rating','run time', 'actors', and 'writers.'
 I give each category a point (1~5points) based on how the average people think as 'key factors.'

    There are three upcoming movies that piqued my interest and I've decided to calculate their points based on my study above.

-   In conclusion, two out of three movies have more than 50% chance of going viral(more than 1 million viewers) and i've summurized the step-by-step guid in a separate PDF(not uploaded here).
+   In conclusion, two out of three movies have more than 50% chance of going viral(more than 1 million viewers) and i've summurized the step-by-step guide in a separate PDF(not uploaded here).

 ## Getting Started